PandaFood/M7011E_EnergySystem/docs/TIMEREPORT_GUSTAV.md

 19-11-27 | 1h | Write extra assignment on security
 19-11-27 | 0.5h | Work on a windsimulation based on Perlin Noise
-19-11-28 | 2h | Finishing WindSimulation by moving it to the backend and using it in the actual simulation
+19-11-28 | 2h | Finishing WindSimulation by moving it to the backend and using it in the actual simulation 19-12-09 | 5h | Work on website layout
+19-12-11 | 3h | Tweaking website layout and work on popup modal
+19-12-12 | 1h | Architectural design discussion with Jonathan